Benj1x/Notes/SAD.md

 A statechart diagram defines the different states of the interaction and the different ways the system or actor can change that state.
 Figure 6.5 shows an example of a statechart diagram, and Figure 6.6 shows a specification of the same use case.
 In a use-case specification, the use case itself is briefly but precisely described in a structured text that focuses on the actors.
 As a supplement, you can also describe the relevant system objects and functions.

 ![Statechart diagram for cash withdrawl](imgs/SAD/StatechartCashWithdrawl.png)

+You can describe a use case with either a statechart diagram, a usecase specification, or both.
+A statechart diagram provides a good overview of the dynamic process and the logic of a use case, but omits many details.
+A use- case specification conveys an overview of usage details, but makes it difficult to simply and sufficiently describe its logic.

 OOA&D, Part III
 OOA&D, Chapter 6